Skip to Content

 Try at least 5 of the designated cookies and get a stamp for your Epcot Festival of the Holidays passport for each one.
 Then trade it in for a special treat (spoiler: it’s another cookie!).

-This year, the holiday cookie stroll cookies are:
+In 2023, the holiday cookie stroll cookies to try are:

 2. Bavaria Holiday Kitchen: Linzer cookie